Writing for WikiHow, Claire Fess provides eight steps on how to start a tourism business.

 - Travel agencies.
 Travel agencies are the 1-stop-shop for everything involved with visiting a place, including transportation, accommodations and attractions.

 - Tour Operator.
 A tour operator typically combines tour and travel components to create a holiday.
-They prepare itinerary.
+They prepare an itinerary.

 - Destination Management Company.
 A DMC possesses extensive local knowledge, expertise and resources, specialising in the design and implementation of events, activities, tours, transportation and program logistics.